Frequently Asked Questions

 How far will we walk each day on a Great Walk?

 Most of the trips cover between 12 – 15km (5 – 10 miles) per day.
 Your guides will provide you with information along the way, judging your fitness and also allowing for local weather conditions.

 Some have optional side trips, adding to the distance and challenge.
 Being able to do these side trips will depend again on fitness levels of those wanting to partake and weather conditions on the day.

 How many guides will we have on our walk?

-Great Walks of Australia walks typically have either two walking guides.
+Great Walks of Australia walks typically have two walking guides at minimum.
 Some walks may have a walking guide (or guides) and a driver to accompany the group on each trip.

 How many guests will there be in the walking group?

 Group sizes on our walks vary, but generally you can expect somewhere between 6 and 16 walkers.
 8 – 12 is the average.